tflo/Move-em-All/readme.md

 Since v2.0, the Guild Bank is now enabled as mass move target.
 Using a very primitive throttling, the items are moved with a delay of 0.6s.
 This seems to work so far, though sometimes it happens that not all items are moved with one click.

-You can change the default delay (o.6s) with `/mea gb <delay>` (for example `/mea gb 0.45`).
+You can change the default delay (0.6s) with `/mea gb <delay>` (for example `/mea gb 0.45`).
 You can set anything > 0 and <= 1. `/mea gb 0` (or any number outside the valid range) removes the delay entirely (not recommended).

 The sweet spot seems to be somewhere around 0.5/0.6s.
 The longer the delay, the more reliable the mass movement will be (fewer failed moves).
 However, if you usually move a small number of items (less than 10 slots), or the guild bank on your server is faster than mine, you may want to play around with shorter delays.

 ## Compatibility

-MEA works flawlessly with _Blizzard’s bags_ and with _AdiBags,_ very likely also with many other bag addons.
-I briefly tested it with: _ArkInventory, Baud Bag, LiteBag, Bagnon,_ and haven’t noticed any issues.
+MEA works flawlessly with _Blizzard’s bags, LiteBag, AdiBags,_ very likely also with many other bag addons.
+I briefly tested it with _ArkInventory, Baud Bag, Bagnon,_ and haven’t noticed any issues.
 (By the way, LiteBag uses the standard Blizz Reagent Bank frame, which is an advantage here.)

-It works fine with _Easy Mail_ and _Postal_ too.
+It works great with _TSM Mail, Easy Mail, Postal_ too, probably also with other mailbox mods.

 ## Notes